How to find it

 More information

-After the establishment closed the building returned to being a school and in 1859 was “Terrace School”.
+After the establishment closed, the building returned to being a school and in 1859 was “Terrace School”.

-The 1893 Steven’s Directory identify that nos 53 & 55 are the St Mary’s Home for Friendless girls, the Chaplain was Rev. Canon Garry and the Lady Superintendent was Sister Cordelia.
+The 1893 Steven’s Directory identifies that nos 53 & 55 are the St Mary’s Home for Friendless girls, the Chaplain was Rev. Canon Garry and the Lady Superintendent was Sister Cordelia.
 It is understood this opened in 1872 and had 20 “inmates” and 5 staff.
 This continued to 1920 when it became two separate houses.